Kenny4297/Bookshelf-Harbor/README.md

 This project is licensed under the MIT license.

 ## **Project Overview**
-Nile is a state-of-the-art e-commerce platform where book-lovers can search, filter, and "buy" books from a vast range of titles.
-Showcasing elements like a daily-refreshed 'featured books' section, secure Stripe payments, and a user profile with image upload and order history, Nile fuses engaging user experience with modern web development practices.
-Engaging and efficient, Nile is a testament to modern e-commerce.
+Nile is a state-of-the-art e-commerce platform where book-lovers can explore and 'buy' from a vast range of titles.
+Each day, users are introduced to an array of 'featured books', providing a dynamic and engaging experience.
+Nile prioritizes inclusivity and efficiency by adhering to Web Content Accessibility Guidelines (WCAG) and use of semantic HTML.
+Moreover, Nile ensures secure transactions with Stripe payments and offers personalized user experiences, including profile image upload and order history tracking.
+Nile is not just an e-commerce platform; it's a testament to how modern web development can merge with user-centric design to create compelling digital experiences.

 ## **Login Page**
 ![](./client/src/components/assets/images/loginScreenshot.png)